Directed Graphs from Exact Covering Systems: Introduction

-\begin{defn} For integers $a_i$, $d_i$, and $r$, a system of congruences $S = \{a_i \mod d_i\ : 1 \leq i \leq r\}$ is called a \textbf{covering system} if every integer $n$ satisfies $n \equiv a_i \mod d_i$ for at least one value of $i$, equivalently we say $n$ is covered by the congruence $a_i \mod d_i$.
-A covering system in which each integer is covered by exactly one congruence is called an \textbf{exact covering system}. \end{defn}
+is called a \textit{covering system} if every integer $n$ satisfies $n \equiv a_i$ (mod $d_i$) for at least one value of $i$, equivalently we say $n$ is covered by the congruence $x \equiv a_i$ (mod $d_i$).
+A covering system in which each integer is covered by exactly one congruence is called an \textit{exact covering system}. \end{defn}

-Traditionally, it is common to make no distinction between equivalent congruences with different representatives $a_i$, but for our purposes we will consider these as separate congruences.
-As an example, we will treat $1 \mod 2$ as entirely distinct from $3 \mod 2$.
+As congruences denote equivalence classes, choosing an equivalent representative $a_i$ does not change the congruence, for example, $x \equiv \modd{1} {2}$ and $x\equiv \modd{3} {2}$ denote the same equivalence class.
+However, for our purposes in this paper, we do care about the choice of representative.

-Number theorists often think in terms of the natural numbers instead of the integers, and for this reason the base of congruence $d_i$ is almost always assumed to be positive.
-Since we are concerned with the integers, we allow negative $d_i$ here.
-We say that an integer $n$ is congruent to $a \mod -d$ if and only if $n \equiv a \mod d$.
+Similarly, although number theorists customarily think about congruences modulo positive numbers only, it will make sense for us to consider negative moduli as well: We say that an integer $n$ is congruent to $a$ (mod $-d$) if and only if $n \equiv a$ (mod $d$).
 This is because $d \divides n-a$ if and only if $-d \divides n-a$.
-Thus we can think of $-d$ as another instance of the base $d$, which should not usually matter but which matters a great deal for our purposes, as we shall see.
+Thus we can think of $-d$ as another representative of the modulus $d$, so the congruences $x \equiv 1$ (mod 2) and $x \equiv 1$ (mod $-2$) denote the same equivalence class.
+However, for our purposes we will also care about the sign of the modulus.

+To clarify these choices, for a given exact covering system we can introduce a \textit{representative set} denoting the specific choice of representatives.